By JENNIFER BURGIN

 I wrote a few weeks ago about the importance of using technology wisely and for the benefit of the faith.
 We are all called to be Ambassadors for Christ in our thoughts, words, and deeds.
 We are not called to exploit one another or treat one another as objects.
 We should serve one another in ways that lift up, not bring down.

 In today's gospel reading, Saint Paul speaks to the Corinthians about becoming a new creation in Christ as new things come.
-The Corinthians were challenging community, hence the need to write two letters!
+The Corinthians were a challenging community, hence the need to write two letters!
 The people of Corinth gave him massive migrainesand heavy heartache.
 Despite the frustrations, Paul eventually "broke through" to thestubborn community, teaching them the importance of being reconciled to God as wellneighbor.

 We can all be Five-Star Ambassadors for Christ!
 Firstly, we dedicate our lives to promoting the Truth.
 Secondly, we commit ourselves to follow Christ's teachings no matter what society and the world thinks of us.
 Remember: Ambassadors for Christ live in the world but not of the world!